LightQv/serenity/README.md

 ## Introduction

-We present to you our project carried out at the Wild Code School in Lyon by Jawad, Lilian, Vivian and Aurélie.
-We developed a dynamic application with front and back end for our latest project during our training at the Wild Code School, Lyon in July 2023.
+As part of the Web Developer Bootcamp at Wild Code School in Lyon, here is _Serenity_, our last project.
+With a team of 4 peoples (including me), we developed a dynamic Full-Stack application using React.js, Express.js, mySQL and Tailwind CSS.

 ## Concept